 reasonable accommodations for participants with disabilities who are otherwise qualified.

-presence of oral cancer.
+presence of oral cancer

 - Provide clinical services and health education to improve and maintain oral health

-- Make impressions for study casts.
+- Take impressions for study casts and whitening trays

-dental x-ray units, portable x-ray units (portable x-ray units not used at FSU)
+x-ray units (not used at FSU)